StatCan/aaw-kubeflow-containers/README.md

 * any push to an open PR
 This allows for easy scanning and automated testing for images.

-GitHub Actions CI also enables pushing built images to our ACR, making them accessible from the platform.
-This occurs on:
+GitHub Actions CI also enables pushing built images to our ACRs, making them accessible from the platform.

-* any push to master
+Pushes to the `master` branch will push to the k8scc01covidacr.azurecr.io ACR and these are accessible from both the dev and prod cluster.
+You can access these images using any of the following:
+* k8scc01covidacr.azurecr.io/IMAGENAME:SHA
+* k8scc01covidacr.azurecr.io/IMAGENAME:SHORT_SHA
+* k8scc01covidacr.azurecr.io/IMAGENAME:latest
+* k8scc01covidacr.azurecr.io/IMAGENAME:v1

-* any push to an open PR **that also has the `auto-deploy` label on the PR** This allows developers to opt-in to on-platform testing.
+Any push to an open PR **that also has the `auto-deploy` label on the PR** This allows developers to opt-in to on-platform testing.
 For example, when you need to build in github and test on platform (or want someone else to be able to pull your image):
 * open a PR and add the `auto-deploy` label
 * push to your PR and watch the GitHub Action CI
-* access your image in Kubeflow via a custom image from any of:
+* access your image in Kubeflow DEV via a custom image from any of:
-  * k8scc01covidacr.azurecr.io/IMAGENAME:SHA
-  * k8scc01covidacr.azurecr.io/IMAGENAME:SHORT_SHA
+  * k8scc01covidacrdev.azurecr.io/IMAGENAME:SHA
-  * k8scc01covidacr.azurecr.io/IMAGENAME:BRANCH_NAME
+  * k8scc01covidacrdev.azurecr.io/IMAGENAME:SHORT_SHA
+  * k8scc01covidacrdev.azurecr.io/IMAGENAME:dev (for convenience in testing)

+Images pushed to the dev acr are only available to the DEV cluster, attempting to use them in prod will fail.

 ### Adding new Images